ThilaknaKumaratunga/OR-Assets/README.md

 - Defined decision variables for allocating inventory to outlets (`q[i, j]`) and routing vehicles (`y[j]`).
 - Modeled constraints:
   - **Vehicle Capacity Constraint**: For each outlet, the total quantity distributed (`q`) must not exceed the combined capacity of the vehicles serving that outlet.
-  - **Quantity Satisfaction Constraint**: Ensures that the quantity of each product delivered to a store does not exceed the vehicle capacity assigned to that store.
   - **Demand Satisfaction Constraint**: Ensures that the quantity delivered for each product at a store does not exceed the store’s demand for that product.
 - Objective Function:
   - **Revenue**: Based on the allocated quantity (`q[i, j]`) multiplied by unit price (`Pr[j]`).